1910 Auckland Rugby League season: Round 5

 Future Kiwi, Joe Bennett was on debut for Newton Rangers.
 He had played a few seasons of rugby for Waiuku and club teams in that area before moving to Auckland.
 After one match for the City Rugby Club weeks earlier he switched codes.

 Round 6

 Arthur Thompson Haddon had recently joined the North Shore Albions team.
 It was said that he had recently played the game in the "Old Country".

 Round 7

+Tom Avery scored one of City's tries in their easy win.

 Claude Culpan scored in his second match for Ponsonby.
 His brother Nelson would later be on the New Zealand Rugby League board, while another brother, Ivan, was the long time secretary of Auckland Rugby League.

 Round 8

 Alfred Gault, who had been playing for the City Rovers 2nd grade team was named in the starting side for the first grade.
 It is uncertain if he actually played or not.
 He was a well known boxer in this period and would later go away to World War 2 where he was killed on 26 September 1916 in France.